rajeshsj12/Portfolio/replit.md

-# Rajesh S Portfolio Website
+# Rajesh S - Data Analyst Portfolio

 ## Overview

-This is a professional portfolio website for Rajesh S, a Results-Driven Data Analyst with 4.5 years of operations experience and expertise in Python, SQL, and Power BI.
-The application is built as a modern full-stack web application with a React frontend, Express.js backend, and PostgreSQL database integration.
+This is a personal portfolio website for Rajesh S, an aspiring data analyst and fresh graduate with MBA in Operations & Business Analytics.
+The website is built as a modern, responsive single-page application using vanilla HTML, CSS, and JavaScript.
+It features vibrant multi-color animations, interactive elements, and a fresh design focused on showcasing technical skills and academic projects rather than work experience.

-## Recent Changes (Updated January 2025)

-- Updated professional title from "Data Analytics Professional" to "Results-Driven Data Analyst"
-- Increased experience from 3+ to 4.5+ years
-- Changed Data Analytics course status from "In Progress" to "Completed"
-- Added GitHub and LeetCode profile links throughout the site
-- Updated project portfolio to include actual projects from resume:
-  - Warehouse Operational Efficiency & BI Dashboard (Bosch)
-  - Strategic Sales & Profitability Analyzer
-  - Macro Economic Analysis
-- Enhanced technical skills to reflect current expertise level
-- Updated experience dates and descriptions to match current resume

 ## User Preferences